FacilMap/Leaflet.DraggableLines/README.md

 `L.Rectangle` is a sub-class of `L.Polygon`, so it is made draggable by default.
 Since rectangles are a special type of polygon, their behaviour differs in the following ways:
 * Rectangles always have 4 drag markers corresponding to their corners.
 Their indexes are `0` (south-west), `1` (north-west), `2` (north-east) and `3` (south-east).
 * Dragging any of the drag markers will keep the shape rectangular, so it will affect the positions of one or two other drag markers.
 * It is not possible to insert additional waypoints by clicking the border of the rectangle.
-No temporary drag marker is shown on hover.
+No temporary drag marker is shown on hover, even when `allowDraggingLine` is set to true.
 * It is not possible to remove waypoints from rectangles.
 Nothing will happen when clicking the drag markers, even when `removeOnClick` is set to true.
 * The `draggableLinesRoutePoints` option is ignored for rectangles.